Illinois vs. VCU odds, March Madness predictions: 2026 NCAA Tournament picks from proven model

 The 11-seed VCU Rams face the 3-seed Illinois Fighting Illini in the second round of the 2026 NCAA Tournament South Region on Saturday.
 VCU advanced by mounting an epic 19-point comeback to beat North Carolina 82-78 in overtime in the first round on Thursday, while Illinois cruised past Penn 105-70.
 The Rams (28-7), who won the Atlantic 10 Tournament, have won seven straight games.
 The Fighting Illini (25-8), who finished fourth in the Big Ten standings at 15-5, are 10-2 against non-conference opponents this season.

 Tipoff from Bon Secours Wellness Arena in Greenville, S.C., is set for 7:50 p.m.
 ET.
-Illinois is a 10.5-point favorite in the latest VCU vs. Illinois odds, while the over/under for total points scored is 149.5.
+Illinois is an 11.5-point favorite in the latest VCU vs. Illinois odds, while the over/under for total points scored is 150.5.
 Before making any Illinois vs. VCU picks, check out the Texas A&M vs. Houston predictions from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every college basketball game 10,000 times.
 It entered the 2026 NCAA Tournament on a sizzling 11-1 run on its top-rated over/under college basketball picks dating back to last season, and is on a 28-22 run on top-rated CBB side picks.